IndigoUnited/js-dejavu/README_website.md

     _logThought: function () {
         console.log(this._name, 'is thinking about', this._subject);
-    }//.bound() would be equilvalent to what's in the constructor });
+    }//.bound() would be equivalent to the binding in the constructor });

 var indigo = new Indigo('Indi');